nico-swan-com/artiverse-galleria/README.md

 - [x] Detailed descriptions and inspiration
 - [x] Pricing and availability status (stock management)
 - [x] "Add to cart" functionality
-- [ ] "Add to wishlist" functionality (UI exists but no backend persistence)
 - [ ] Zoomable images (basic image display implemented)
 - [ ] Shipping and delivery information (placeholder text only)